Didstopia/rust-server/README.md

+# ACHTUNG
+This is just a copy fork for of https://github.com/Dids ´s great project for bringing Rust into a handy format.
+Thank you for creating this, Dids!
+I love it!

+So, all props go to Dids, I just do some modifications for testing purposes.

+-Galaxxius

+# ACHTUNG ENDE

+Original readme.md:

 # Rust server that runs inside a Docker container

 **NOTE**: This image will install/update on startup.
 The path ```/steamcmd/rust``` can be mounted on the host for data persistence.